 Tensorsused to clip the renorm correction.
 The correction

 corrected_value = normalized_value * r + d, with

 dto [-dmax, dmax].
 Missing rmax, rmin, dmax are set to inf, 0, inf, respectively.

 renorm_momentum: Momentum used to update the moving means and standard deviations with renorm.
 Unlike

 momentum, this affects training and should be neither too small (which would add noise) nor too large (which would give stale estimates).
 Note that

 momentumis still applied to get the means and variances for inference.

-True, use a faster, fused implementation, or raise a ValueError if the fused implementation cannot be used.
+True, use a faster, fused implementation if possible.
 If

 int.
 By default,